mozilla/fx-private-relay/docs/adr/0004-use-code-linters.md

   users.
 A few seconds per pull request is worth avoiding a production bug.
 - **What is the impact of issues detected by the linter?** The highest impact is avoiding a user-facing bug.
 The next level of impact is improving the speed and effectiveness of code reviews.
-When tools handle the mechanical review, reviewers spend their time on the logic of the code changes.
+Tools can handle the mechanical review.
+Reviewers are free to spend their time and attention on the logic of the code changes.

 Here is the linter chart again, focusing on areas without linters: